 Among our top choice is Alif Nozi Pure Juice stall with it’s main offering – mango juice.
 We took the opportunity to try both juice and mango float.
-Without a doubt, their mango juice is a must try, the juice was thick and fresh and will quench your thirst while you break fast.
-You could say it’s akin to a whole fresh mango blended to juice (there were still bits and pieces of mango flesh in the juice, like having Nata De Coco in some desserts).
+Their mango juice is a must try – thick and fresh and will quench your thirst while you break fast.
+You could say it’s akin to a whole fresh mango blended to juice (there were still bits and pieces of mango flesh in the juice, like having Nata De Coco).
 More importantly, this juice did not taste like it was made from flavoured cordials.
-Therefore its not surprising to find a long queue at this stall till the owner had to put up barrier cones just to ensure everyone stays in the right line.
-Oh!
+Therefore, its not surprising to find a long queue at this stall till the owner had to put up barrier cones.
 Before we forget, they also sell other beverages like Lemon with Sour Plum, Watermelon, Corn, Grass Jelly, Green Tea and more.
 Their mango juice also comes conveniently packed in take away plastic bottles that are prepared in advance.

-Everyone has different tastes, and will surely have their own preferences when it comes to the main dish for breaking fast.
-Some will want Fried Rice, others Ayam Percik including soup based dishes.
-One of our family members was drooling at the Charcoal Fried Kuey Teow (Rice Noodles) that was situated right beside Alif Nozi Pure’s stall.
-We were wondering where he went as we were ordering juices.
-What we wanted to share was the uniqueness of this Fried Kuey Teow cooked over a charcoal fire.
-Do you know the difference?
-Normally, Fried Kuey Teow is cooked over a normal stove (alahh, gas stove la), but this time they had used a charcoal stove.
-It is rare to find Malay Traders using this olden method, as through our observation, its more common to the Chinese community.
+Everyone has different tastes when it comes to the main dish for breaking fast.
+One of our family members was drooling at the Charcoal Fried Kuey Teow, situated right beside Alif Nozi Pure’s stall.
+No wonder he is missing as we are ordering juices.
+What we wanted to share was the uniqueness of this dish.
+Normally, Fried Kuey Teow is cooked over a normal stove (alahh, gas stove la), but they used a charcoal stove that is rare to find Malay Traders. using this olden method.
 So we did taste some difference in the Fried Kuey Teow.
 The best part, the seller offered 3 types of accompaniments to his dish to heighten its flavours; pickled chilies, chilly sauce and homemade secret spicy sauce.
 We’ll ask you to give it a try, as the seller was very generous with his portions of cockles and kuey teow.
 Definitely a big portion!
 Wah!

 At the same time, we also happened to pass by a stall called Waja Kambing Bakar (Waja Roasted Lamb).
 Remember our previous food review?
 Remember our family member who is a big fan of Lamb?
 Looking at his facial expression ogling at the roasting meats, he tried their BBQ Lamb Skewers and Meatball, and then you could tell that he was extremely satisfied with his purchase.
 The skewers were tender and did not have the musty lamb smell.
 Don’t believe us?
 Why don’t you try just one skewer?
 We’re pretty sure it will leaving you wanting more!
 However, we cannot say the same with regards to the meatball.
 We didn’t find anything to shout about, though it was springy and does not fall apart easily.
 We spent RM10 for 10 meat balls that was served with mashed potato and BBQ Sauce.

 Fans of food from the land of the rising sun, we urge you to try Meru Takoyaki.
 Remember this stall whenever you patronize this bazaar as the price is really reasonable.
-There are 3 types of Takoyaki on offer here, namely Octopus, Prawn and Chicken.
+There are 3 types of Takoyaki – Octopus, Prawn and Chicken.
 Tako = Diced Octopus and Yaki = Fried Batter, which is how the name of this dish was derived.
 Sadly, when we arrived, there were only Prawn and Chicken options, as Octopus had sold out!
-Guess this is a popular dish in Ipoh.
-In my opinion, I prefer Prawn Takoyaki versus Chicken, but the texture of the batter – it was really fluffy and soft.
+In my opinion, I prefer Prawn Takoyaki versus Chicken.
+The texture of the batter was really fluffy and soft.
 In all honestly, what brings out the taste of the Takoyaki was it’s sauce.
 We spoke to the seller and were told that they home make their own sauce and as such, is more suited to our Malaysian palates.
 Till today, I cannot forget the mouth watering combination of bonito flakes with takoyaki sauce.

 For Kuih Akok fans, I would suggest you visit the stall named Zalrin Dapur Warisan.
 Through our observation, it appeared that their Kuih akok was selling fast which made us want to try this delectable traditional sweet from the East Coast of Malaysia.
-To the inundated, we’re going to share a little experience about kuih akok.
-Traditionally, this kuih calls for the use of a lot of eggs, imparting its natural sweetness to this dish.
+Traditionally, this kuih use of a lot of eggs, imparting its natural sweetness to this dish.
 If too little is used, the result will be a flat, tasteless kuih.
-The importance lies in the number of eggs used and the way this dish is cooked.
 To some of our family members, it tasted nice, but not everyone agreed.
 According to our ‘professional’ akok lover, kuih akok is normally cooked through and not “half baked” which had affected it’s texture and taste.
 Let’s be fair, everyone has differentiating tastes, so we’ll leave it as such.

-Lastly, we arrive at the end of this food review which was extremely taxing as there were so much to choose and so many family members!
-We just wanted to share our selections this time around (actually only I picked all the dishes!) and before we sign off, I would like to introduce you to Teh Tarik Leleh!
-The most important aspect that made me choose this drink over the rest was because I knew it was going to be richly thick (kaw!) and not too sweet.
-The bitterness of the tea and coupled with the creaminess of the milk seemed to intermingle in my mouth.
-Price was reasonable and the froth just kept floating and floating … and did not crumble unlike some cappuccino with milk foam.
+Lastly, we arrive at the end of this food review which was extremely taxing as there were so much to choose and many family members!
+We just wanted to share our selections this time around (actually only I picked all the dishes!).
+Before we sign off, I would like to introduce you to Teh Tarik Leleh!
+The most important aspect that made me choose this drink because I knew it was going to be richly thick (kaw!) and not too sweet.
+The bitterness of the tea coupled with the creaminess of the milk seemed to intermingle in mouth.
+Price was reasonable and the froth just kept floating and floating … and did not crumble.
 This is where it gets it’s name “Leleh” from – the foam.
 You will find many Teh Tarik fans at their stall.
 One tasting of Teh Tarik Ais Leleh Viral and we’ll know you’ll be back for more!

 Overall. this food review cost us RM 104.00 for 6 persons.
 Cheap right?
 Therefore, during the next coming Ramadhan, we would recommend shopping at the Ramadhan Bazaar at Stadium Ipoh for the whole family.
 Whats important?
 Simple : cheap and tasty.
 Our rating for this Bazaar?
 We accord a score of 5/10 based on our food/drink selections that we had ordered and tasted during breaking fast.
 However, the rating could be higher if we had more time and resources in this Ramadhan Bazaar.
 That’s it for now!
 Let’s meet again in our upcoming food review!
 To all Muslims, Salam Ramadhan Mubarak!